mambahao/image-preview/readme.md

 # Image Preview

-Image loader is plugin that loads image selected by input file field without uploading it on server.
+Image preview is plugin that loads image selected by input file field without uploading it on server.

 ## Options and defaults